Monkestation/monke-wiki/guides/standard-operating-procedure.md

 - Destroy all extraterrestrial sources on the station.
 - Round up all forms of extraterrestrial lifeforms and contain or terminate them.
 - If extraterrestrial forces cannot be defeated, arm and detonate the Nuclear Fission Explosive to ensure their suppression.

-# Personnel

-These are expectations of individual crew or departments as appropriate.

-## Captain

-- Get dat fukken disk.
-- Don't fukken die with dat fukken disk.
-- You are the last one on the station that should be handling a situation.
-If there is someone else available that is appropriate, they should be the ones handling it.
-- If a Department Head is failing to handle situations in their departments to the best of their ability, you may demote said department heads within reason.
-Provide a copy of the arrest warrant to CentCom for documentation.

-## All Department Heads

-- Demote personnel that are not meeting your or Nanotrasen's expectations of conduct.
-Demotion is by firing the ID card to strip it of its trim and its permissions.
-- Manage your department.
-If something happens and it was your departments responsibility, failure to uphold this shall result in **you** being responsible for it. (ie. Genetecist handing out mutations without proper clearances, such as Hulk).
-- If you, the department heads, feel that the Captain is not doing their job, you are to explain this, in writing, to CentCom via Fax with signatures.
-Refer to Space Law regarding arrests of Heads or Captain.
-- You may use security powers in order to handle law and order on the station.
-However, once you have made the active decision in doing so, you **must** follow Space Law in its entirety.
-If not, anyone that you bust may request an appeal for their alleged wrongdoing and can result in a very lengthy, if not mandatory, court proceeding depending on the severity of misconduct.
-Severe cases of misconduct will result in a demotion to Clown.

-## Assistants

-- Your job is to assist other positions, get your space legs, learn how to use your hands, etc. Greytiding is a punishable offense, so don't do it.
-Even better, get a job from the HOP as they will know what is in need and can get you setup on something that is helpful to the station as a whole.
-Who knows, you might learn something that you actually wanna do.

-## Chief Engineer

-- Your first priority will be to ensure that the station is structurally sound.
-- Your second priority will be to ensure that the station has sufficient power.
-- To reiterate an above point, you're responsible for engineering and its personnel.

-## Research Director

-- Given how large and wide the Science department can be, making use of your cameras may allow you to be able to review all of the operations in the department.
-- Xenobio should be getting authorization to conduct any operations that isn't feeding and breeding slimes.
-- Robotics can issue mechs to those that request it, but if there's not a "good reason" for a mech to be given out, you're absolutely fine to reject a request for a mech.

-## Head of Security

-- You're below the CE in Chain of Command.
-You've got better things to deal with than command related issues anyway.
-- Read and understand Space Law.
-If there's questions or you need clarification, ask.
-- You're the Warden if there is no Warden.

-## Head of Personnel

-- Your PDA also can act as the same as the terminal in your office if you don't need anything in there to handle a request.
-Remember, it is all just requests.
-You can reject any request from any non-Head if you feel that the request is unreasonable.